 Opportunities for formal and informal consultation will occur throughout the development of the EIS.
 Consulting Parties will be formally invited to submit comments twice during this process: first, during the NEPA Scoping Period (so that comments can be incorporated into the Draft EIS) and second, during the Draft EIS public comment period (so that comments can be incorporated into the Final EIS).
-National Environmental Policy Act (NEPA) Substitution for Section 106 Consulting Party Guide Updated May 4, 2021

-Additionally, Consulting Party comments will be accepted at any time during the NEPA process up to the closing of the comment period on the Draft EIS.
+While comments can be submitted by Consulting Parties at any time, we encourage you to submit these during the scoping comment period, thus allowing BOEM to consider these comments in the development of the Draft and Final EIS.